joeljeffery/SendGridByTemplateMSFlowSwagger/README.md

 To use, you can create a new custom connection in Microsoft PowerApps and use that within Microsoft Flow.

-### Step 1: Go to Custom Connectors in your PowerApps tenancy.
+### Step 1: Go to Custom Connectors in your PowerApps tenancy

 ![Microsoft PowerApps - Custom Connectors Menu](images/powerappscustomconnectors.png)